Estate planning: What to consider

 The following factors must be taken into account when you draw up your estate plan:

 Your will: A will is the cornerstone of any estate plan.
 It helps to ensure your wishes are clearly stated and makes provision for who will inherit your assets after you die.
-A properly drafted will can ensure your possessions are protected and distributed appropriately.
+A properly drafted will see to it that your possessions are protected and distributed appropriately.

-Estate duty and donations tax: These two taxes broadly provide for the same outcome but affect your estate and heirs differently, and prudent to bear in mind when drawing up an estate plan with your adviser.
-From March 1 2018, the estate duty rate is 20% on the first R30m of the dutiable estate and 25% on the dutiable amount of estates above R30m in value.
+Estate duty and donations tax: These two taxes broadly provide for the same outcome, but they have different impacts on both your estate and your heirs, and it would be prudent to bear in mind the difference when drawing up an estate plan with your adviser.
+From 1 March 2018, the estate duty rate is 20% on the first R30m of the dutiable estate and 25% on the dutiable amount of estates above R30m in value.

 Capital gains tax (CGT): You will be deemed to have disposed of your assets to your estate at your death, which will have CGT implications.
 The annual exclusion in the year of death is R300,000.
 You qualify for a primary residence exemption of R2m, and R1.8m on small business assets or an interest in a small business if certain requirements are met.